-As a founder, head of finance, or company leader, you are likely continually building up your toolkit to support your growth — and maybe the term “revenue financing” has come up in your searches for capital.
+As a founder, head of finance, or company leader, you are likely continually building your toolkit to support your growth and maybe the term “revenue-based financing” has come up in your searches for capital, or you’ve heard about other businesses leveraging financing for growth using a revenue-based model.
 So how exactly can revenue-based financing fit into your growth strategy?

-We’ve put together some insight to help you navigate this question.
+We’ve put together some insight to help you find out.

 Read on to learn more about these topics.

-Revenue financing is a type of business financing that provides capital upfront against monthly or annual recurring revenue (MRR or ARR).
-Borrowers can use revenue financing to access upfront capital, reduce the cost of managing cash, and invest in growth initiatives.
+Revenue-based financing is a type of business financing that provides capital upfront against monthly or annual recurring revenue (MRR or ARR).
+Borrowers can leverage financing to access upfront capital, reduce the cost of managing cash, and invest in growth initiatives.

-Revenue financing is a relatively new type of financing solution that is tailored to the needs of software as a service (SaaS) and other subscription-based businesses.
+Revenue-based financing is a relatively new type of financing solution that is tailored to the needs of software as a service (SaaS) and other subscription-based businesses.
 It is a non-equity based solution, so founders are able to avoid dilution and hold on to their equity.
-Revenue financing is also an alternative to bank loans and VC (although it can actually be paired very nicely with VC in many cases and often times may not replace a company’s need to raise VC, especially in early, non-revenue stream days of the business).
+Revenue-based financing is also an alternative to bank loans and venture capital—although it can actually be paired very nicely with VC in many cases and often times may not replace a company’s need to raise VC, especially in the early, non-revenue stream days of the business.

-Capchase is a type of revenue financing company.
-Specifically, our company is a programmatic financing company — it’s a sub-genre of the revenue financing category, which is a type of alternative investment financial product.
-Capchase’s unique approach is to blend technology with high-touch underwriting, white-glove customer service, and expert growth advisors.
+Capchase is a provider of revenue-based financing..
+Specifically, our company is a programmatic financing company — it’s a sub-genre of the revenue-based financing category, which is a type of alternative investment financial product.
+This unique approach blends technology with high-touch underwriting, white-glove customer service, and expert growth advisors.

-Here are some common ways that we see companies using revenue financing for growth at Capchase:
+Here are some common ways that we see companies leverage revenue-based financing for growth at Capchase:

 The idea is to use capital in a way that enables growth.

-Before considering revenue financing as a growth solution for your business, it’s important to get clear around your MRR trends and performance.
+Before considering revenue-based financing as a growth solution for your business, it’s important to get clear about your MRR trends and performance.
 It’s this data that provides a basis for a financing partner’s underwriting team to understand the health of a business.

-MRR is a high-impact metric for measuring the performance of a company’s core business.
+MRR is a high-impact metric for measuring a company’s core business performance of a company’s core business.
 It provides a helpful perspective for guiding short-term and long-term strategic decisions.

 MRR has become a go-to-metric for understanding business health for a few reasons: